Male vs. Female Maine Coon Cat – Personality, Size & Price Compared

 Bringing a Maine Coon into your home is an exciting decision, but many potential owners wonder: Should I choose a male or female?
-These gentle giants are known for their dog-like personalities, but there are some notable differences between the sexes.
+These gentle giants are famous for their dog-like loyalty, but when it comes to behavior and care, males and females don’t always act the same.

-Female Maine Coons tend to be more independent, observant, and selective with their affection.
-They often form deep bonds with one or two people and are more territorial, preferring to set boundaries.
-Their intelligence makes them keen problem-solvers, and they usually have lower energy levels than males.
+Females, by contrast, are more independent, observant, and selective with affection.
+They tend to form deep bonds with one or two people and can be more territorial, preferring to establish clear boundaries.
+Their intelligence makes them sharp problem-solvers, and they usually have lower energy levels than males.

 Size and Physical Differences